hl-valdemar/BSc-Thesis/report/main.typ

 = Introduction <introduction>

-Many real-world applications present a fundamental challenge that current reinforcement learning (RL) methods struggle to address effectively: the problem of delayed and sparse rewards.
+Many real-world applications present an inherent challenge that current reinforcement learning (RL) methods struggle to address effectively: the problem of delayed and sparse rewards @sutton2018reinforcementlearninganintroduction @houthooft2017vimevariationalinformationmaximizing.

 #attention([Delayed and Sparse Rewards])[
-    Learning scenarios where meaningful feedback signals (rewards) are provided only far after a long sequence of actions, and where most actions yeild no immediate feedback.
+    Learning scenarios where meaningful feedback signals (rewards) are provided only far after a long sequence of actions, and where most actions yield no immediate feedback.

     _Example: In drug discovery, the effectiveness of a designed molecule can only be evaluated after its complete synthesis, with no intermediate feedback during the design process._
 ]